The fire alarm system in Lawrence Hall malfunctioned and was stuck playing a loud tone around 3 a.m. on Sunday, Nov. 3.

 Several videos of the malfunction were posted on the community Snapchat story groups.

-It is unclear how long this breaker has been faulty or if it is regularly bypassed whenever the system is reset.
+It is unclear how long this breaker was faulty or if it was regularly bypassed whenever the system is reset.

-Also unclear is whether or not a faulty breaker has caused fire alarm malfunctions at Lawrence Hall in previous years.
+Also unclear is whether or not a faulty breaker has caused fire alarm malfunctions at Lawrence Hall in previous years or if such a malfunction has ever happened in Lawrence Hall before.